umodoc/viewer/README.md

 ## Key Features

-- Preview PDF documents and rich text; can be used as a standalone PDF viewer
+- Support for previewing PDF documents and [Umo Editor](https://github.com/umodoc/editor) documents, can be used solely as a PDF document viewer
 - Password protection for documents
 - Extensive customization options
 - Multi-language support